 Section 4.06: Filling Vacant Seats

-If one of the seats representing a Division of the Graduate School becomes vacant during the term of office, that seat is thrown open as “at-large,” and a member may be elected from among the entire GPSA membership.
+If one of the seats representing a Division of the Graduate School becomes vacant during the term of office, that seat is thrown open as at-large, and a member may be elected from among the entire GPSA membership.

 A special election shall be held at the first regularly scheduled meeting following the existence of the vacancy.